Is Golf Bad For Your Back

 Golfers are susceptible to various back injuries and conditions due to the repetitive nature and forces involved in the sport.
 Understanding these injuries can help individuals take proactive measures to prevent and manage them.
 Let’s examine some of the most common back injuries and conditions in golf:

-See also How Much Does It Cost To Charge An Electric Golf Cart
+See also How Long Does It Take To Learn Golf

 Low Back Strain